ScottLogic/blog/_posts/2023-11-14-convincing-langchain.markdown

   Invoking: 'ScottbotTool' with 'development process'
 ~~~

 <sup>*This is an example of an agent's thinking.
-The agent tries to use the ScottLogic tool, does not find any information and then tries the Scottbot Tool.*<sup>
+The agent tries to use the ScottLogic tool, does not find any information and then tries the Scottbot Tool.*</sup>